The Works

 Jain-Poster agrees with Ryan’s message of student recognition.

 One of the concerns associated with the magazine is its publishing and later distribution to the community.
 Due to the magazine’s limited funding, not many people in the community have access to copies.
-Ryan hopes that technology will be help solve the problem.
+Ryan hopes that technology will help solve the problem.

-“We actually have this new thing this year that I set up last semester where we’ll sell The Works at the Art Museum gift shop,” Jain-Poster said.
+“We have this new thing this year that I set up last semester where we’ll sell The Works at the Art Museum gift shop,” Jain-Poster said.

 “[The Works] just shows the community that, frankly, there’s more to life than tests and everything else we stress here [at CHS],” Ryan said.
-“There’s an appreciation of beauty and feeling, it’s kind of a justification for artists.”
+“There’s an appreciation of beauty and feeling; it’s kind of a justification for artists.”